Revocation and Reconstruction of Shared Quantum States: The Revocation and Reconstruction Protocol: Quantum Share Of The State

-In most of the existing Quantum Secret Sharing (QSS) protocols, the dealer (Alice), who is having the secret will first split the quantum information by combining her secret with the resource state and then does a two qubit measurement of the secret qubit and the resource qubit shared with her.
-In this case Alice, Bob and Charlie (the two parties with whom Alice wants to share the secret) are sharing a three qubit resource among them with each possessing one qubit.
-The measurement will result in the secret being shared into two quantum qubits with the other two parties, Bob and Charlie.
-Alice will only have classical outcome of the measurement but not an quantum part of the secret that she has shared.
-The strength of 3-party, 3-qubit protocol is that if one of the share holders (Bob or Charlie) is {semi-honest, he can not reveal the secret.
-The existing protocol gives full security to it.
-However if both of them are semi-honest they can collaborate with each other to get hold of the secret, and Alice can not do anything about it.
-This can allow Bob and Charlie, if semi-honest to collude and reconstruct the exact secret qubit with a probability of $1/4$.
+In most of the existing CSR protocols, the dealer (Alice), who has the state to be shared, will first split the quantum information by combining her state with the resource state, and then does a two qubit measurement on the to be shared-qubit and the part of the resource qubit shared with her.
+In this case Alice, Bob and Charlie (Bob and Charlie are the two parties with whom Alice wants to share the state) are sharing a three qubit resource among them with each possessing one qubit.
+The measurement will result in the unknown qubit being shared with the other two parties, Bob and Charlie.
+Alice will only have classical outcome of the measurement but not a quantum part of the state that she has shared.
+The strength of 3-party, 3-qubit protocol is such that if one of the share holders (Bob or Charlie) is dishonest, he can not reveal the state, as the honest party will prevent the dishonest party from doing any damage\cite{hillery1999quantum}.
+However if both of them are dishonest, as given in \cref{tab:first_table}, they can collaborate with each other to get hold of the shared qubit, and Alice can not do anything about it.
+This can allow Bob and Charlie, if dishonest, to collude and reconstruct the exact qubit with a probability of $1/4$.

-In the QSS protocol which uses a 3-qubit GHZ resource, Alice, the dealer begins by taking her secret, combines it with her 3-qubit GHZ resource (see FIG. 1 (a)), and measures the pair in the Bell basis (see FIG. 1 (b)). \\